tinalasisi/lasisi_blogdown/content/authors/admin/_index.md

 ---

 Tina Lasisi is a Postdoctoral Researcher in Biological Anthropology.
-Her interests include human phenotypic and genetic variation, as well as the evolution of pigmentation and scalp hair.
+Her interests include the evolution of human variation in pigmentation and scalp hair, as well as science communication.